|

 Woodlot Flora and Fauna |

-the diversity of the flora and fauna that greets you.
+No matter what time of the year you enter the Sawyer Preservation Woodlot, you will immediately sense the diversity of the flora and fauna that greets you.
 It all comes together in one place -- trees, shrubs, birds, insects, mamals, reptiles, soil, water, air

 with aromas that cannot be packaged -- a piece of heaven on our challenged earth.
 This must be fostered and preserved for those that come after.